VA Disability Glossary – Key Terms Every Veteran Should Know

 Along with the VA Form you can include:

-Other evidence that shows the need for A&A (like a doctor’s report)
+Other evidence that shows the need for A&A (such as a doctor’s report)

-Details that show what kind of illness, injury, or mental or physical disability affects your ability to activities of daily living on your own
+Lay evidence from yourself, a family member, or caretaker, that details how the illness, injury, or mental or physical disability affects your ability to perform activities of daily living on your own

 In Person: